-Straight leg deadlift is an excellent compliment to the traditional deadlift or squat exercise and will help work your posterior chain to a larger degree, ensuring equal strength balance in the lower body muscles.
+Straight leg deadlift exercise (aka.
+Stiff Leg Deadlifts) is an excellent compliment to the traditional deadlift or squat exercise and will help work your posterior chain to a larger degree, ensuring equal strength balance in the lower body muscles.

-The straight leg deadlift exercise will help to improve power, muscular size, and core strength as your abs contract hard to keep you stabilised as you execute the movement.
+Straight leg deadlifts will help to improve power, muscular size, and core strength as your abs contract hard to keep you stabilised as you execute the movement.

 Perform this towards the start of your workout program when you are feeling fresh and strong.

 - Stand with a barbell placed in front of the body, knees straight and feet slightly hip width apart.
 Your body should be upright.

 - Bend at the waist as you lean forward to grab the barbell, keeping the back flat as you do.

 - Using an overhand grip, grab a hold of the barbell with the hands about shoulder width apart.
 The knees should still be straight, but not locked.

 - Pull the weight upwards, moving back into the standing position as you straighten the back.

 - Pause in this position and then lower the weight back down until it’s almost touching the ground to complete the rep.